Before estimating a project, it is very advantageous to do a job walk.

 • Who will pay for parking costs of your or your employees' vehicles?

-Take notes - Take precise notes at the job walk and review them before you start doing a material take-off from the blueprints or entering materials in your electrical estimating software.
+Take precise notes at the job walk and review them before you start your estimate with electrical estimating software.

-Take pictures - Use your phone camera or take a digital camera with you and take pictures of everything.
 A picture is worth a thousand words.
-You can refer to pictures later as you prepare your bid and pictures could help resolve disputes in the future.
+You can refer to pictures later as you prepare your bid.
+Pictures could help resolve disputes in the future.

 Be sure to save them in a file so you can print the pictures or reference them later.